-When viewed through vulnerability and exploitation perspective, contractors' use of illegal foreign workforce revealed a complex web of relationships that perpetuate undocumented labour exploitation.
-Wilkinson (2014) emphasised that inadequate labour organising is a pivotal contributor, as the lack of labour organizing and advocacy for undocumented labourers perpetuates their vulnerability and susceptibility to exploitation.
-Dhal (2020) stated that the absence of collective representation hampers the ability of these labourers to assert their rights and demand fair treatment, thereby enabling unscrupulous contractors to exploit their precarious situation.
+When viewed through vulnerability and exploitation perspective, contractors' use of illegal foreign workforce reveals a complex web of relationships that perpetuate undocumented labour exploitation.
+Wilkinson (2014) emphasises that inadequate labour organising is a pivotal contributor, as the lack of labour organising and advocacy for undocumented labourers perpetuates their vulnerability and susceptibility to exploitation.
+Dhal (2020) states that the absence of collective representation hampers the ability of these labourers to assert their rights and demand fair treatment, thereby enabling unscrupulous contractors to exploit their precarious situation.
 Besides, a particularly distressing facet of this issue is labour trafficking, where unscrupulous contractors engage in the heinous practice of exploiting undocumented labourers through human trafficking (Azad, 2018).
-These contractors forced undocumented labour into labour under exploitative and inhumane conditions, capitalizing on their vulnerable legal status (Andrevski & Lyneham, 2014).
+These contractors force undocumented labourers into labour under exploitative and inhumane conditions, capitalising on their vulnerable legal status (Andrevski and Lyneham, 2014).
 Moreover, the lack of education on employee rights is the main problem.
-Undocumented labour may be unaware of their rights or fear reporting labour violations due to their illegal status (Nguyen-Ngo, 2020).
-This fear of repercussions makes them easy targets for exploitation, perpetuating a cycle of abuse and injustice (Fateh et al., 2020).
+Undocumented labourers may be unaware of their rights or fear reporting labour violations due to their illegal status (Nguyen-Ngo, 2020).
+This fear of repercussions makes them easy targets for exploitation, perpetuating a cycle of abuse and injustice (Fateh, Arshad and Hamzah, 2020).

 The lack of labour protections for undocumented labour further exacerbates workers' vulnerability.
-According to Bales & Mayblin (2018), contractors may exploit these workers due to their tenuous legal status, legaling to substandard labour conditions and a lack of fundamental rights.
-The precariousness of undocumented labours' situations, coupled with the lack of legal safeguards, exposes them to exploitative practices and unjust treatment within the construction industry (Galemba, 2021).
-Additionally, the significant levels of debt incurred by many foreign labours during the migration process render them particularly susceptible to exploitative labour arrangements (Hoang, 2020).
-Fateh et al. (2022) emphasised that this vulnerability can be capitalized upon by unscrupulous contractors who take advantage of their financial predicaments.
+According to Bales and Mayblin (2018), contractors may exploit these workers due to their tenuous legal status, leading to substandard labour conditions and a lack of fundamental rights.
+The precariousness of undocumented labourers' situations, coupled with the lack of legal safeguards, exposes them to exploitative practices and unjust treatment within the construction industry (Galemba, 2021).
+Additionally, the significant levels of debt incurred by many foreign labourers during the migration process render them particularly susceptible to exploitative labour arrangements (Hoang, 2020).
+Fateh, Mohamed and Omar (2022) emphasise that this vulnerability can be capitalised upon by unscrupulous contractors who take advantage of their financial predicaments.
 Furthermore, the construction industry's reliance on non-standard work hours is also a factor in the employment of undocumented labour.
-Jamalulil et al. (2022), mentioned that contractors often view these unconventional work schedules as opportunities that fall outside conventional norms.
-Besides, projects necessitating irregular or extended work hours hold a certain appeal for these contractors (Marhani et al., 2012; Fateh et al., 2022).
+Jamalulil et al. (2022) mention that contractors often view these unconventional work schedules as opportunities that fall outside conventional norms.
+Besides, projects necessitating irregular or extended work hours hold a certain appeal for these contractors (Marhani et al., 2012; Fateh, Mohamed and Omar, 2022).
 However, this inadvertently exacerbates the vulnerability of these workers to exploitation.
 Furthermore, the role of unions and labour advocacy cannot be understated.
-Kulić et. al., (2018) stated that a weaker union presence or limited labour advocacy can result in insufficient protection for all labour, including those who are undocumented.
-This lack of robust representation leaves undocumented workers even more defenceless against exploitation and unfair labour practices (Rifà & Doná, 2021).
-Moreover, the unstable immigration status of many undocumented labours creates an environment ripe for exploitation.
-Bales & Mayblin (2018) highlighted that contractors may target individuals with unstable immigration status, leveraging their fear of deportation to subject them to exploitative labour arrangements.
-Garcia (2018) agreed that the threat of deportation looms large over these labourers, making them more willing to accept exploitative conditions to avoid detection and potential legal consequences.
+Kulić, Milosevic and Baturan (2018) stated that a weaker union presence or limited labour advocacy could result in insufficient protection for all labour, including those who are undocumented.
+This lack of robust representation leaves undocumented workers even more defenceless against exploitation and unfair labour practices (Rifà and Doná, 2021).
+Moreover, the unstable immigration status of many undocumented labourers creates an environment ripe for exploitation.
+Bales and Mayblin (2018) highlighted that contractors may target individuals with unstable immigration status, leveraging their fear of deportation to subject them to exploitative labour arrangements.
+Garcia (2018) agrees that the threat of deportation looms large over these labourers, making them more willing to accept exploitative conditions to avoid detection and potential legal consequences.